 The CLIBP is located on Fink Road in western Stanislaus County, less than 2 miles east of the Fink Road/I-5 interchange and in the midst of an extensive transportation network that includes:

 On-site Aviation.
-The CLIBP will include an on-site airport that includes a 5,175-foot runway.
+The CLIBP will include an on-site airport with a 5,175-foot runway.
 The airport will provide opportunities for aviation-related and aviation-compatible development, and it will offer site tenants an approximately 18-minute commute by air to major Bay Area (Oakland and San Francisco) and Silicon Valley locations (San Jose and Palo Alto).

 Located in the center of California’s Central Valley, Stanislaus County offers a diverse economy that continues to play a major role in the distribution of goods throughout California, the west coast, and the world.
 The County is home to a variety of industries include the E&J Gallo Winery, Foster Farms Poultry Processing and Dairy, nut and other food processing enterprises, and container manufacturing.
 The County and the greater Central Valley produce and export crops products worldwide, and the value of local agricultural products continues to rise.

 The CLIBP’s proximity to the Bay Area and Silicon Valley provide synergistic opportunities for industries associated with logistics/distribution, research and development.
 In addition, the West Patterson Business Park (within 2 miles) also presents opportunities for creative partnerships with major retailers and distributers.

 The County’s proximity to intellectual resources and worldwide research and development firms cannot be overlooked!
 Located approximately 1 hour from Silicon Valley and the Bay Area, the Crows Landing site has already been tapped to support for research projects and experiments.